Charles & Mary Coldridge of Exeter

 Their daughter Mary, born around 1861, appears on the later censuses, but the only record I can find of her birth is the following possible match:

-Mary COLDRICK's birth was registered in December 1861 in Exeter.
+Mary COLDRICK – Birth registration December (Q4) 1861 in Exeter.